datopian/datahub/site/content/docs/index.md

 description: 'Getting started guide and tutorial about data portal-building with PortalJS!'
 ---

-Welcome to the PortalJS documentation!
+Welcome to the DataHub PortalJS documentation!

-If you have questions about anything related to PortalJS, you're always welcome to ask our community on [GitHub Discussions](https://github.com/datopian/portaljs/discussions) or on [our chat channel on Discord](https://discord.gg/EeyfGrGu4U).
+If you have questions about anything related to PortalJS, you're always welcome to ask our community on [GitHub Discussions](https://github.com/datopian/datahub/discussions) or on [our chat channel on Discord](https://discord.com/invite/KrRzMKU).

 ## Setup